The Philadelphia Orchestra Continues to Travel the World

 The Orchestra embarking from New York on its first overseas tour, to Great Britain in 1949, performing 28 concerts in 27 days.
 Photo: Jules Schick (Philadelphia Orchestra Association Archives)

 The Philadelphia Orchestra is only the third major American symphony to visit Israel since its founding, and the only major American symphony orchestra to travel there during this anniversary year.
-This tour continues a tradition of Philadelphia Orchestra celebrations of important Israeli anniversaries.
-The ensemble marked the 50th and 60th Israel anniversaries with special concert programs in Philadelphia, including a 1998 “side-by-side” concert with the Israel Philharmonic.
+This tour also continues a tradition of Philadelphia Orchestra celebrations of important U.S.-Israeli anniversaries.
+The ensemble marked the 50th and 60th anniversaries of U.S.-Iraeli relations with special concert programs in Philadelphia, including a 1998 “side-by-side” concert with the Israel Philharmonic.

 “To have this remarkable opportunity to travel to Israel with the extraordinary Philadelphia Orchestra is a dream come true,” said Nézet-Séguin, who will make his first visit to Israel on this tour.
 “I also look forward to returning to Europe, where classical music is so deeply admired, and where we will bring our distinctive sound to some of the world’s most esteemed concert halls.”

 In addition to delivering exceptional performances, the Orchestra is committed to cultural diplomacy, using music to bring people and cultures together in ways that would not otherwise take place.
 While in Israel, Orchestra musicians will participate in residency activities, which will include master classes with students from the Buchmann-Mehta School of Music, a pop-up concert at Tel Aviv University, and an arts administration roundtable.
+Learn more about the 2018 Tour residency activities here.
 These activities in residence have become a hallmark of the Orchestra’s tours and have influenced its work offstage in Philadelphia.

 The Philadelphia Orchestra and Riccardo Muti acknowledge the audience's applause following a concert in Tel Aviv on the ensemble's first tour to Israel, in 1992.
 Photo: Jean Brubaker